henk9/Henke/StackOverflow-Q75960550/2023-04-24-RollbackX2_Q.md

 <sup>

 <sup>1</sup>
-Ironically, the only upvote my question has received so far came *within seconds* after my rollback.

-<sup>2</sup>
 Including the comments here makes sure that [perpetual and irrevocable](https://stackoverflow.com/legal/terms-of-service#licensing) copies of them are retained at the site.
 </sup>